 Using this coordinate system transformation in combination with a known interior camera orientation, it is possible to project each image on the point cloud/ surface or vice versa.

 In case of triangle mesh models, the 2D feature locations within the rendered image are raycasted using the virtual camera's vanishing point, the imaging plane, and the 3D surface model (Kehl et al., 2016a), resulting in the correlated 3D coordinate of the 2D feature.
+Instead of surface meshes, area shapes like blobs, disks or spheres (e.g. Rodríguez et al., 2012, García et al., 2015) can serve as 3D base to be rendered into a depth map.
+Then, the correlated 3D coordinate of a 2D feature can be inferred directly from the depth map.